-- Describe the origin and expansion of Rwanda and locate Rwanda in time and space. - Explain the concepts of History and Citizenship, how historical information is collected, its role and its link with other subjects. - Describe Rwandan and Egyptian civilizations. - Describe the rise and organization of Trans-Saharan and triangular trade. - Explain the concepts of dignity, family personal and family values and self-reliance. - Explain the concepts of disability and inclusive education; - Describe forms and principles of democracy and individual identity.
+- Describe the origin and expansion of Rwanda and locate Rwanda in time and space. - Explain the concepts of History and Citizenship, its role and its link with other subjects. - Describe Rwandan and Egyptian civilizations. - Describe the rise and development of Trans-Saharan and triangular trade. - Explain the concepts of dignity, family personal and family values and self-reliance. - Explain the concepts of disability and inclusive education; - Describe forms and principles of democracy and individual identity.